krahets/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 <p align="center"> Figure 2-1 &nbsp; Flowchart of the sum function </p>

-The number of operations in this summation function is proportional to the size of the input data $n$, or in other words, it has a "linear relationship."
-This "linear relationship" is what time complexity describes.
+The number of operations in this summation function is proportional to the size of the input data $n$, or in other words, it has a linear relationship. **This "linear relationship" is what time complexity describes**.
 This topic will be discussed in more detail in the next section.

 ### 2. &nbsp; While loops